Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 </details>

 Now we have a blockchain on our computer that has 20 accounts prefunded with 1000 ethers and their private keys

+In part 3 we will write a simple smart contract